Quality assurance procedure

 The basis for showing revenues received by government agencies is the corresponding data on the payments by companies for the current year under review.

 In the D-EITI reports for the 2016 and 2017 years under review, the corresponding revenues are levied by government agencies and an immediate (payment) reconciliation is made with the payments reported by the companies for which there were no or no noteworthy differences (test of details or case-by-case approach).
-Building on these findings, in contrast to the original course of action the processes and controls or control mechanisms were analysed for the third, fourth and this current fifth German EITI report.
+Building on these findings, in contrast to the original course of action the processes and controls or control mechanisms were analysed for the third and this current 5th German EITI report.
 These processes and controls are set up by government agencies to ensure that the respective payment flows are collected properly (debit position) and processed (payment) (system-based approach).
-The term “correctness” relates to EITI’s objective including,
+The term “correctness” refers to EITI’s objective and means

 • that sufficient processes or procedures are in place at the relevant government agency to ensure that the debit position of payments is legally compliant and timely,